The Best Managed Ethernet Switches

 Cisco is a recurrent name when we are talking about any networking products and that’s because the Cisco Systems is the largest networking company in the world, having lots of network security-related patents and let’s face it, whenever Cisco comes out, everyone thinks about high-quality, stable products that are easy to configure and are packed with all the latest features.

 Sure enough, Cisco products aren’t known for having a cheap price tag, but there was a switch that caught my eye, namely the SG300-28, a 28-port Gigabit Managed switch that seems to be one of the most affordable Layer 3 switches on the market and which is perfect for small businesses and for home use, if you’re a tech enthusiast (although it may be an overkill).
+For this reason, it sits as the best managed Ethernet switch (L3).
 Besides the 28-port switch, the SG300 series also has models of 8 to 48 ports using the Fast Ethernet technology and models of 10 to 52 ports, using the Gigabit Ethernet connectivity.

 Cisco designed the SG300-28 in the same fashion as the other switches on the market: you get a sturdy, metallic, rectangular case with a light-grey matte finish covering the external surface, except for the front side, where the surface is black.
 The footprint of the SG300-28 is quite large, even though it is advertised as being a desktop switch (it measures 17.3 x 10.1 x 1.7 inches and weighs 8.6 lbs), so it occupies a lot of space if you decide to place it on a shelf or on the desk (don’t forget to stick the four rubber feet on the bottom).
 But, if you want to use this device in an office, then you may not like the idea of placing it flat on a surface.